Radiation: Radio waves

 Radio waves are a type of electromagnetic radiation with wavelengths in the electromagnetic spectrum longer than infrared light.
 Like all other electromagnetic waves, they travel at the speed of light.
 Naturally occurring radio waves are made by lightning, or by certain astronomical objects.
 Artificially generated radio waves are used for fixed and mobile radio communication, broadcasting, radar and other navigation systems, satellite communication, computer networks and innumerable other applications.
-In addition, almost any wire carrying alternating current will radiate some of the energy away as radio waves; these are mostly termed interference.
+In addition, almost any wire carrying an alternating current will radiate some of the energy away as radio waves; these are mostly termed interference.
 Different frequencies of radio waves have different propagation characteristics in the Earth's atmosphere; long waves may bend at the rate of the curvature of the Earth and may cover a part of the Earth very consistently, shorter waves travel around the world by multiple reflections off the ionosphere and the Earth.
 Much shorter wavelengths bend or reflect very little and travel along the line of sight.